qossmic/deptrac/README.md

             regex: .*Assetic.*
 ```

-the example shows an example of the bool collector.
+The example shows an example of the bool collector.
-every class that contains (Foo\Asset OR Bar\Asset) and NOT Assetic will become a part of the asset layer.
+Every class that contains (Foo\Asset OR Bar\Asset) and NOT Assetic will become a part of the asset layer.